0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 # Blockchain

-`Block`s in Miden are containers that aggregate account state changes and their proofs, together with created and consumed notes.
+The Miden blockchain protocol describes the process how [state](state.md) progresses in distinct time periods. `Block`s in Miden are containers that aggregate account state changes and their proofs, together with created and consumed notes for one period.
 For every `Block`, there is a `Block` proof that attests to the correctness of all state transitions it contains.

 From `Block`s one can derive the progress of the chain, by observing the delta of the global [state](state.md) between two time periods.

-Miden's `Block` structure aims for the following:
+Miden's blockchain protocol aims for the following:

 - **Real time proving**: All included transactions have already been proven and verified when they reach the block.
 - **Fast genesis syncing**: New nodes efficiently sync to the network through a multi-step process: